 For some reason, we’re now talking about New Zealand.
 That’s almost Australia, I guess.
 You know, in the same way Quebec is basically Ohio.
 The story itself is uninteresting.
-We see: picture of a RADAR installation, photo of a commercial pilot, a light against a black background.
-Story: kiwi saw a saucer.
+We see: a picture of a radar installation, a photo of a commercial pilot, a light against a black background.
+Story: a Kiwi saw a saucer.
 I’ve said it before, and I’ll say it again: what makes this show magic is that it can take something as unimpressive as that and make it seem creepy and sinister.

 Now we’re talking to a New Zealand astronomer, Douglas Maven.
 He thinks that the pilot saw Venus or Jupiter.
 You know what?
 I’m inclined to believe that the people who spend all their time looking at lights in the night sky – whose one job is looking at lights in the night sky – are probably better at identifying those lights than other people.
 Yes, including pilots.

 But the show puts dodgy pictures of saucers over him as he wryly explains that he doesn’t think that extraterrestrials have visited Earth.